isc-projects/stork/doc/devel.rst

     A restart may be required for the change to take effect.

 The Kea and Bind9 containers connect to the Stork Server container by default.
-It can be useful for developers to connect them to the locally running container.
+It can be useful for developers to connect them to the locally running server.
 You can specify the target server using the SERVER environment variable with the value:

 - local - Do not run the server in Docker, instead use the local one (which must be run separately)